eschmar/gitflow/1-getting-started/readme.md

 ### Branch Types

-Gitflow differentiates between *permanent* and *supporting branch types*.
+Gitflow differentiates between *permanent* and *supporting* branch types.
 As a general rule, branches should have a short lifespan and be deleted after being merged.
 However, permanent branches will theoretically live forever and represent a specific project state.
 The obvious example is the `master` branch, whose state should always be equal to the production environment.
 When code is merged into a permanent branch, ideally continuous integration kicks in and deploys the new state right away.
 We want to achieve confidence in the state of our project and avoid deploys on Friday nights of several hundred commits difference.

 Following you'll find a list of the individual branch types and naming conventions.
 Of course this is not set in stone and you may adjust it by adding ticket numbers of your project management tool or similar.